prawn-cake/RocketWS/README.md

 * `docker pull prawncake/rocketws`
 * `docker run --name rocketws -it -p 58000:58000 -p 59999:59999 prawncake/rocketws /bin/bash`
-* You will be attached to the container, run application in the background with `make run_bg SETTINGS=rocketws.settings.production`
+* You will be attached to the container, run application in the background with `make run_bg`
 * Detach from the container with `Ctrl+p Ctrl+q`

 *NOTE:* For some reasons docket can't run `nohup`, `disown`, `&` shell instructions from command line or within Makefile commands